Ash822/goweb/README.md

 #### Assumption

-The palindrome check is case-insensitive.
+1. The palindrome check is case-insensitive.
 Both `Kayak` and `kaYAK` will be a valid palindrome.
+2. There is no middleware is implemented for handling security, so the endpoints can be reached without any authentication.
+3. The message resources are stored in-memory in a map data structure, there is no persistence connection to store the data.
+Hence, if the service is restarted, all the data gets lost.
+4. To simplify the development, the get all messages endpoint `/messages` does not support filter, sorting and pagination.
+5. The deployment has been configured to push the docker images to my personal docker hub account.
+However, I made the repository public and anyone can pull images from the repository if they have a valid docker hub account.

 ### Architecture